jtwig/book/engine/environment.md

 ## ``EnvironmentConfigurationBuilder`` API

 <p style="text-align: justify;">
 However, as shown in the previous example, the <code>DefaultEnvironmentConfiguration</code> creates an immutable <code>EnvironmentConfiguration</code> instance.
-For that purpose, one can use the <code>EnvironmentConfigurationBuilder</code> API.
+To overcome that limitation and customize Jtwig configuration the <code>EnvironmentConfigurationBuilder</code> API was created.
 It comes with a set of methods to specify all possible Jtwig behaviour.
 </p>

 ### Extending the default configuration